 Easy

 Typically 20–30 minutes north of Akureyri, away from the town's light glow.
-Set up tripods, pour hot chocolate, and watch the sky.

 If clouds roll in, we relocate — usually 15 minutes to a second spot with different cloud coverage.
-Sometimes we are on our first spot the entire night; sometimes we see four.

 A final 15 minutes at a dark location if the forecast still favours it, otherwise we turn for home.